Hey folks, glad you made your way to the only place you need to be for all things Vertigo.

 - 1 teaspoon of coconut oil

-After assembling your EOs, mix them with the coconut oil and gently rub on the temple, behind ears and at the base of the skull to keep nausea and dizziness at bay.
+After assembling your essential oils, mix them with the coconut oil and gently rub on the temple, behind ears and at the base of the skull to keep nausea and dizziness at bay.

 Recipe 4: Vertigo Diffuser Blend